getify/foi-lang/formalization-work/Foi-Specification.md

 This fallthrough is **normative**.
 It admits every `@`-marked namespace's instances to the `%`-call form regardless of whether the namespace defines an effector, preserving pass-through semantics for value-like namespaces (`Lazy@`, `Id@`, etc.) that carry no effect.

 Identity fallthrough applies to the dispatch lookup on a namespaced instance whose namespace declares no `%` hook.
-It does **not** apply to `%` against a value that carries no namespace identity — that case is rejected. `%` requires an instance whose namespace has been established through an `@`-marked construction.
+It does **not** apply to `%` against a value that carries no namespace identity; that case is rejected. `%` requires an instance whose namespace has been established through an `@`-marked construction.

 #### §3.9.2 Uniformly a Call Form